 - Tax-sheltered earnings – The income you earn on your investments in your RRSP will not be taxed.
 The main sources would be interest, dividend, and capital gains taxes.

 - Tax-deferral – You will eventually have to pay taxes when you withdraw your RRSP.
 However, overall your investments will have grown much larger because you have deferred your taxes.

 If you are a Canadian and you have earned income, you are allowed to contribute to an RRSP for that tax year.

-The amount that you contribute will be deducted from your income that year, meaning that you will get a tax refund, based on what your marginal tax rate is.
-The higher tax rate you have, the higher refund you will get.
+The amount that you contribute will be deducted from your income that year, meaning that you will get a tax refund based on your marginal tax rate.
+The higher the tax rate you have, the higher refund you will get.

 It’s important to know how much your income is and how much your marginal tax rate is when figuring out how much to contribute to an RRSP.

-For example, if you live in British Columbia and you make $100,000 per year, you will be paying a provincial tax rate of 12.29%, and a federal tax rate of 26%.
-If you contribute to your RRSP, you will get a tax refund of 38.29% of every dollar you contribute, until you are lower than your next marginal tax rates.
+For example, if you live in British Columbia and you make $100,000 per year, you will be paying a provincial tax rate of 12.29% and a federal tax rate of 26%.
+If you contribute to your RRSP, you will get a tax refund of 38.29% of every dollar you contribute until you are lower than your next marginal tax rate.

 RRSP deduction limits

 The maximum deduction limit per year is the lesser of: